whitneyburton/portfolios/20170920-john-boudreaux-m2.md

 * [GitHub URL](https://github.com/johnmboudreaux/weatherly)
 * [Original Assignment](http://frontend.turing.io/projects/weatherly.html)

 This was our intro to react and api calls.
 It was really cool to see how this app fit together.
-Ben and I killed this project.
+Ben and I killed this project and i learned a lot about react in a short time.

 Eval scores are pending, but are also passing based off of eval experience.